 - Import quotas (also called Tariff Rate Quotas, or TRQs) set limits on how much sugar can be shipped to the U.S. every year from each of 40 countries (that exported sugar to the U.S. 30-35 years ago).
 Sugar imports above this level are subject to an extremely high tariff.

 - The Feedstock Flexibility Program, established in 2008, mandates that in times of surplus, the government must buy sugar and re-sell it to ethanol plants at a loss.
 This comes at the expense of taxpayers, who as consumers are already paying more for sugar than they should.
-NOTE: The program has not been used because of shortages of sugar, but the Congressional Budget Office forecasts $228 of million in taxpayer costs in the years ahead.

 The principle of government intervention in agricultural markets is based on the need for a country’s citizens to be assured of an adequate supply of food at reasonable prices.
 The U.S. sugar program, like other commodity programs, was created to provide a safety net ensuring the production of sugar in the United States.
 However, unlike other commodity programs, the sugar program uses import restrictions to keep domestic prices high and mandates marketing allotments that are intended to restrict domestic production.